Eric Geboers: Biography

-Geboers was born in Neerpelt, Belgium where his father owned a petrol station and also sold automobiles as well as mopeds and scooters.
-He was the youngest of five brothers who raced motorcycles, including his eldest brother, Sylvain Geboers who finished in the top three of the 250cc motocross world championships for five consecutive years between 1968 and 1972.
+Geboers was born in Neerpelt, Belgium on August 5, 1962.
+His father was an amateur motocross racer who owned a petrol station that also sold automobiles, mopeds and scooters.
+He was the youngest of five brothers with Sylvain Geboers being the oldest, 16 years his senior.
+Sylvain Geboers had ridden for the ČZ and Suzuki factory racing teams and finished in the top three of the 250cc motocross world championships for five consecutive years between 1968 and 1972.

+All five brothers followed their father's lead by becoming motorcycle racers and a supporter's club was formed out of a desire to help further their racing careers.
+For nearly 30 years, from the beginning of Sylvain's career in the early 1960s to the end of Eric's career in 1990, the supporter's club remained active by raising funds through subscription fees and by organizing tours to watch the brothers compete.

-Geboers began racing professional motocross in the 1980 125cc motocross world championship for the Suzuki factory racing team managed by his brother Sylvain.
+Geboers began racing professional motocross in the 1980 125cc Motocross World Championship for the Suzuki factory racing team with his brother Sylvain serving as Eric's team manager and mechanic.
 He made an immediate impact by winning the 1980 125cc French Grand Prix in only the second Grand Prix of his career.
+He went on to win two more Grand Prix races in Germany and Czechoslovakia to finish the season ranked third in the championship behind Harry Everts (Suzuki) and Michele Rinaldi (TGM).

+The 1981 125cc Motocross World Championship developed into a four-way battle between Geboers, Everts, Rinaldi and Marc Velkeneers (Yamaha).
+After the first ten rounds of the championship the four competitors were 12 points apart.
+Everts won the last two Grand Prix races of the year to claim his third consecutive 125cc Motocross World Championship while Geboers won three Grand Prix races to improve to second place in the championship behind Everts.

-He went on to win two more Grand Prix races in Germany and Czechoslovakia to finish the season ranked third in the championship behind Harry Everts and Michele Rinaldi.
-Geboers won three more Grand Prix races in the 1981 125cc motocross world championship, improving to second place in the championship behind Everts, who had successfully defended his title.
-In 1982, Geboers dominated the second half of the 125cc motocross world championship season by winning five of the last six Grand Prix races to claim his first world championship for Suzuki.
-He successfully defended his title for Suzuki in 1983 by winning six out of twelve Grand Prix races during the 125cc motocross world championship..
+In 1982, Geboers overtook the early championship leader Velkeneers and went on to dominate the second half of the season by winning five of the last six Grand Prix races to claim his first 125cc Motocross World Championship for Suzuki.
+He successfully defended his title for Suzuki in 1983 by winning 15 out of 24 heat races and six out of twelve Grand Prix races during the 125cc Motocross World Championship.
+At the 1983 125cc Coupe des Nations event he finished second to Belgian teammate Velkeneers as the top individual points scorers to help the Belgian team win the event.